 - Cellular phone connections are good on most roads and around the country

 - Never try to cross rivers on a small 4X4 car

 - There are towns and villages almost everywhere around the coastline on the RIng Road

 - Watch for sheeps on the roads (specially in spring and early summer)

-- Pick the car up at the International Airport in Keflavík
+- Pick the rent a car up at the International Airport in Keflavík

 - Fuel prices are more or less the same around the country

 - Emergency help is available almost everywhere in Iceland

 - When conditions are unsecure (snow, snowdrift, slippery, bad visibility) don't hesitate to drive slower at a comfort level where you feel in control.
 In a situation like that remember to slow down, give a right indicator light (blinker) when it is secure for the cars behind you to pass.
 Avoid holding down the traffic as other drivers might understand the conditions differently.

 Iceland is a small island that has only one International Airport.
 Keflavík Airport (KEF) in the city of Keflavik is the place where almost all visitors arrive.
 It is the best place to pick up your car and most of the rent a car companies deliver their cars at Keflavík airport.
 There are many rent a car companies in Iceland and the airport is a good place to find a car that fits for your tour.
 If you want to have everything ready when you arrive you should rent a car online.
 This site lets you quickly compare prices from a number of rent a car firms, find an excellent price for a rent a car that fits your tour and season you plan to visit Iceland, both international firms and local firms, and save you a lot of time on internet search.
 In the process you can add things you need in addition like a child seat, navigation and additional driver.